Skip to main content

 Participants must achieve the following combined qualification below.

-Level 4 Certificate for Proficiency in Food Manufacturing Excellence
+Level 4 Diploma for Proficiency in Food Manufacturing Excellence (Wales)

 Awarding Body Qualification No. Credit Value Total Qualification Time Combined / Competence / Knowledge Qualification Assessment Lanaguage(s)